 The Computer Engineering Technology Option combines the hardware and software principles a technician encounters working with microcomputers.
 Specialized courses cover the fundamentals of electrical and electronic circuit theory as well as device operation and computer circuits.
 Students will acquire skills in basic PC installation and routine maintenance including troubleshooting and repair of microcomputer equipment and peripherals.
 Advanced skills in networking and security are also covered.
 An introduction to software through computer languages, such as C, C++, and assembly language are presented.
 Graduates can pursue career opportunities as computer technician, field service engineer, customer service representative or computer network technician.
-The Computer Engineering Technology Option is a path through the Electronics Engineering Technology program.
+The Computer Engineering Technology Option is a path through the Electronics Engineering Technology program and is accredited by the Engineering Technology Accreditation Commission of ABET, http://abet.org.